What is a title deed?

 An owner of a property must specifically apply to obtain a paper certificate of title.
 If you have a mortgage on the property, then you will also need your mortgagee to consent to the issue of a certificate of title.
 The mortgagee will then want to hold the certificate of title as part of its security.

-You can contact Ferguson Cannon Lawyers if you would like us to assist you in applying to obtain a paper certificate of title.
+You can contact Sajen Legal if you would like us to assist you in applying to obtain a paper certificate of title.

 Where there is a certificate of title and it is lost, then the seller must follow a procedure, which is set out in this article.